 The previous discussion focused on key communications skills for commanders.
 Now we will examine each of these skills and define some key behaviors associated with each.
 This brief activity prepares the group for the next section.

-Distribute the eSchool, Five Skills for Communication-in-Command (2020) document.
+Distribute the Global College of PME, Five Skills for Communication-in-Command document.

 When complete, continue.